josefmaierfl/autocalib_test_package/README.md

 ### gen_init_scenes.py <a name="gen_init_scenes"></a>

-Used to loads initial configuration files for [SemiRealSequence](https://github.com/josefmaierfl/SemiRealSequence) and creates scenes which can be further used to extract information (relative poses of stereo cameras that should be equal for evaluations) that is needed for the final configuration files.
+Used to load initial configuration files (which define parameters that are not used for scene parameter sweeping but will be kept fixed) for [SemiRealSequence](https://github.com/josefmaierfl/SemiRealSequence) and creates scenes which can be further used to extract information (relative poses of stereo cameras that should be equal for evaluations) that is needed for the final configuration files.

 The following steps should be performed:
 1. Create a directory that should hold your config files